babarrett/mitosis-docs/mitosis-devvm.md

 Follow the readme.txt instructions.

 ### macOS
+TODO: Add more.
+Retest.

-* Open the AllPlatorms folder
+* Open the AllPlatorms folder in the unziped folder.
-* Right click and open the STLinkUpgrade.jar Java app.
+* Right click and open the STLinkUpgrade.jar, a Java app.
 * You'll get a dialog like this:

 ![Dialog box showing firmware update](images/ST-LINK_V2_update.png)

+If the programs cannot see your ST-LINK, unplug it, and plug it back in.
+As soon as it's plugged back in click "Open in update mode."

+Select your ST-LINK from the drop-down list.
+(There is probably only one.)

+Click "Upgrade"

 Now the version numbers have now changed:
 ```